yonahgraphics/Grokking-Leetcode-Patterns/ReadMe.md

 ## Background

-This repo is intended for any individual wanting to improve their problem solving skills for software engineering interviews.
+This repo is intended for any individual that want to improve their problem solving skills for coding interviews.

 Problems are grouped under their respective subtopic, in order to focus on repeatedly applying common patterns rather than randomly tackling questions.